All Episodes

 Why is it that for 40 plus days, Zimmerman walked around a free man?

-The laws of the State of Florida and the Constitution require you to have probable cause to arrest someone.
+The laws of the state of Florida and the Constitution require you to have probable cause to arrest someone.

 The evidence and the testimony that we had didn't get us to probable cause.

-Guys said, not probable cause.
+Guys said, probable cause.

 We didn't have the evidence.